paulo-fernando-silva/vscOctaveDebugger/readme.md

 # VS Code Octave Debugger

 This extension provides debugging support for Octave code (might include Matlab code).
-This is done by interfacing with octave-cli via stdin/stdout.
+This is done by interfacing with `octave-cli` via stdin/stdout.
 Do read the changelog to know what's new in this version.
-Though this is not necessary to use the extension, I still recommend the following language extensions for [matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab) and [octave](https://marketplace.visualstudio.com/items?itemName=toasty-technologies.octave).
+Though this is not necessary to use the extension, I still recommend the following language extension for Octave syntax highlighting, snippets, and most cool code outline [Octave Hacking](https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking).
+If you want Matlab language support you can use [matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab), though you don't get the outline.
+The only thing we're missing is F12 "jump to definition" code navigation.

 **Octave Debugger**